Inkjet printers

 character is required.
 Dot-matrix printers produce a characteristic

-'dotty'; print finish that you still sometimes see on bills and
+"dotty" print finish that you still sometimes see on bills, invoices,

 Inkjet printers were really an evolution of dot-matrix printers.